Mars recalls two PEDIGREE wet dog food lots after diversion

 FDA recalls, CVM alerts, safety notices, contamination, adverse event reports.

-Albright’s recalled one lot of raw chicken dog food after FDA sampling found potential Salmonella contamination.
+Albright’s Raw recalled one lot of frozen chicken dog food after FDA sampling flagged potential Salmonella contamination.

 Five Winfield’s dark chocolate products sold in Houston were recalled after milk was left off ingredient labels.